collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### About Branches

-Whereas a fork is a copy of the entire repo, a branch is a copy of another branch within your repo.
+A branch is a copy of another branch within your repo.

 When you create a repo, you have a default branch named master that contains your initial files.
 You can make a copy of the master branch and give it a new name and it's a new branch that exists in parallel with the master branch.
 You can make a change to this new branch and submit a pull request.
 If the changes are accepted, they can be combined (merged) into the master branch.
 The master branch will be like it was before, except with changes made from the branch.